Vulgar Marxism

-Etymology and characteristics
+Etymology and definition

 The term "vulgar Marxism" is a pejorative used by its critics.
 Its usage emerged in the period immediately following World War I, as thinkers like Karl Korsch, Georg Lukács, and Vladimir Lenin sought to explain the theoretical and political failings of the Marxism of the Second International.
 Korsch specifically used the term to describe the theories of the Second International, arguing that they had "descended to the level of 'vulgar Marxism'" by separating the economic base from the consciousness of the working class.
 In his 1923 work Marxism and Philosophy, Korsch described this period as one in which the dominant currents of Marxism were narrowed to the status of a positive social science, devoid of its original philosophical content:

 Bourgeois professors of philosophy reassured each other that Marxism had no philosophical content of its own—and thought they were saying something important against it.
 Orthodox Marxists also reassured each other that their Marxism by its very nature had nothing to do with philosophy—and thought they were saying something important in favour of it.
 There was a third trend. ...
 It consisted of those "philosophizing socialists" of various kinds who saw their task as that of "supplementing" the Marxist system with ideas from Kulturphilosophie or with notions from Kant, Dietzgen or Mach, or other philosophies.
 Yet precisely because they thought that the Marxist system needed philosophical supplements, they made it quite clear that in their eyes too Marxism in itself lacked philosophical content.